mbrowne/typescript-dci/README.md

 	tsc --module amd index.ts

+If you want TypeScript to watch for changes and recompile whenever you save a source file, add the `-w` option, e.g.:

+	tsc -w --module commonjs index.ts

 The `--module` flag is required when using DCI because some features are achieved at runtime, so the `typescript-dci/dci` module needs to be available to every DCI program.
 For server-side or desktop programs, use `commonjs` and it should work out of the box.